The 4-Step Guide To Convert An Android App To iOS

 Once you have all these minute details, you’ll have a clearer picture of what the mobile app should look like on iOS.

-Hire a business analyst and a software architect to help you break down your project into business and technology.
+Hire a business analyst and a custom software architect to help you break down your project into business and technology.
 The resources will help you fill the gaps, and ensure an app that is functional on the new platform.

 Here’s how you can improve the technical side of your mobile app: